vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/misc/owned_stock.rst

 Receive (and store) consignment stock
 =====================================

-With the feature enabled in Odoo, consignment stock can now be received into a warehouse.
+With the feature enabled in Leansoft, consignment stock can now be received into a warehouse.
 From the main :menuselection:`Inventory` dashboard, click into the :guilabel:`Receipts` section.
 Then, click :guilabel:`Create`.